 The best place to start the sales process is at the beginning.
 Not only does it make identifying the next steps less complicated, but it also spares you of a Sisyphean task: you get a chance to drop leads that aren’t going to convert before you waste time on their nurture.

-All that is possible thanks to discovery calls; the backbone of the selling process.
+All that is possible thanks to sales discovery calls; the backbone of the selling process.
 No, really!
 Discovery calls have more impact on whether a deal closes or not than a closing call.
 So, it’s essential to nail those if you want to close more deals.
 Luckily for you, you came across this article.

 Here, we’re talking about what a discovery call is, how to prepare for one, which questions to ask at each stage of the discovery call.
 Moreover, we also share the best tips and tricks for increasing your discovery call success.